 Lacto-fermenting sounds a little mad scientist-esque and has nothing at all to do with lactose or dairy.
+Here, “Lacto” is talking about lactic acid.
 The very idea of fermenting seems tricky and intimidating, but getting started with lacto-fermented hard vegetables is pretty easy to pull off.

 Transform foods into more nutritious, tasty versions of themselves.
 Just add salt!

 Lacto-fermentation occurs in the absence of oxygen where good yeasts and bacteria can convert starches and sugars into lactic acid.
 What you’re left with is a pleasant pungent, tart tasting food somewhere between a pickle and sauerkraut.

 There are three basic components of this simple fermenting process:

 • Protect from spoiling organisms – Start with sterilized kitchen equipment and surfaces then create an uncomfortable environment for the bad bacteria with a 2-5% saline brine that still allows good bacteria to multiply and create probiotic medicinal food.

 • Temperature – Ferment at about room temperature away from direct sunlight then store in the fridge.